Beaches by motorboat from Agia Efimia

 Sami Beach at the end of the town: Coming from Karavomilos into Sami you will find a sandy beach just before coming into town.
 There are sun beds and umbrellas and nearby there are cafes and restaurants.
 You have beautiful views over the Gulf of Sami and to the neighbouring island of Ithaca.

 Cruising north from Agia Efimia towards Fiskardo

 There are a few beaches just outside Agia Efimia before you reach the first bigger bay.

 Roboli Bay: This is a secluded bay with a pebble beach and calm waters, only approximately ten minutes from Agia Efimia.
 It is ideal for snorkelling and swimming.

 Leaving Roboli there are several more small bays and little coves every five or ten minutes as you are motoring north.
-Every one of them has beautiful views over to the neighbouring island of Ithaca.
+Every one of them offers beautiful views over to the neighbouring island of Ithaca.
 They all are great for snorkelling around the rock formations and you cannot get tired of the turquoise, transparent water.

 Giagana: Giagana is a picturesque bay with trees reaching down to the beach.
 This beach is not totally secluded but not easily reachable by car.
 Some goats might greet you under the olive trees, giving the place a peaceful atmosphere.

 Chorgota (also found as Gorgota or Horgota): This beach was used for filming some scenes of the film “Corelli’s Mandolin” with Penelope Cruz and Nicholas Cage.
-Only two stumps of what had been the jetty, built by the film crew, show out of the water.
+However, only two stumps of what had been the jetty, built by the film crew, show out of the water.

 As several other bays in this area also Chorgota is blessed with lush vegetation.
-You can find shade during the hot hours under Olive trees, enjoying the tranquillity and lovely views over the sea.
+So you can find shade during the hot hours under Olive trees, enjoying the tranquillity and lovely views over the sea.